 For example, if Europe is on your list, earning Southwest Airlines Rapid Rewards points won’t do you much good – Southwest doesn’t fly to Europe.
 Figure out the points and miles you might need, then use your holiday spending on a card to help you get there.

 Chase Ultimate Rewards points are almost unbeatable as they offer a ton of flexibility when it comes time to book your travels.
-Not only can you use the points to book flight deals, but you can also transfer them to a number of airline and hotel transfer partners to really maximize their value.
+Not only can you use the points to book flight deals through the Chase travel portal, but you can also send them directly to Chase transfer partners to really maximize their value.

 See our guide on the best ways to use your Chase Sapphire Preferred points bonus.